 In collaboration with the university’s Supplier Diversity Program Manager focused on university and medical center initiatives, Purchasing seeks to continuously expand the diversity of its contracted supplier contracts.

 To support Ohio State University's Task Force Report on Racism and Racial Inequities and further implement the diversity, equity, and inclusion (DEI) goals of the Business & Finance DEI Committee, all faculty and staff are encouraged to explore the supplier database by diversity attribute and location.

 Purchasing continuously integrates environmental, social and economic goals into its business processes.
-Stores is committed to inclusion of environmentally friendly products and supplier diversity in preferred supplier contracts and continuously works with departments to increase visibility of these agreements.
+The university is committed to the inclusion of environmentally friendly products and supplier diversity in preferred supplier contracts and continuously works with departments to increase visibility of these agreements.

 For instance, the university has required since July 1, 2008, that all copy paper used on campus have at least 30 percent recycled content, as reflected in the Recycled Paper Policy.

 It is estimated this initiative is saving more than 8,000 trees and almost 3 million gallons of wastewater, while diverting 382,000 pounds of solid waste from landfills.